bonjourjoel/aicodepub/README.md

 AI Code is a complete **AI copilot** solution for Visual Studio Code, based on ChatGPT 5.2.
 Use it to:

-- ✅ explore and understand your codebase,
+- ✅ explore and understand your codebase
-- ✅ debug, write, or modify code with an AI coding assistant,
+- ✅ debug, write, or modify code with an AI coding assistant

-But it also has a singularity: It helps you **catch AI mistakes before they reach your codebase** by combining AI analysis with **explicit human review** at every step.
+What makes it different? ➡️ It helps you **catch AI mistakes before they reach your codebase** by combining AI analysis with **explicit human review** at every step.

 - ✅ **Structured specifications** you can review and fix before any code is produced
 - ✅ **Refine** (pre-code checks) and **Verify** (post-code audit) loops to catch design flaws and hidden side-effects early